Course Outline

 Learning Objectives:

-• Understand the unique security challenges of autonomous AI agents.
+• Understand the unique security challenges posed by autonomous AI agents.

-• Apply the OWASP Agentic AI taxonomy to real-world systems for government.
+• Apply the OWASP Agentic AI taxonomy to real-world systems for government use.

 Topics Covered: